Search Motel Lounge

 By Dean Del Ray

-Jacket notes: ...he (Dean) had designed his own guitar and had it special made in – would you believe Japan!
+In talking to Dean, I found he had designed his own guitar and had it special made in would you believe Japan!
 No wonder American industry is receiving heavy competition from Japan because that "axe" was beautifully constructed with craftsmanship that would be hard to duplicate.

 Sunday, March 27, 2011